bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

   path/to/sample1_subj1,1
   path/to/sample2_subj1,1

-Two set are created: a *train* set and a *test* set.
+Two sets are created: a *train* set and a *test* set.
 By default, the ratio between these two sets is defined at 0.2 *train* subjects and 0.8 *test* subjects.

 By default, one sample of each subject of the *test* set will be used for enrollment.
 The rest of the samples will be used as probes against the models created by the enrolled samples.